Tuxdiver/MMM-Rest/README.md

 # Module: MMM-Rest
 The `MMM-Rest` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
-This module collects data via AJAX / REST calls and displays it on your Mirror
+This module collects data via AJAX / REST calls and displays it on your mirror

 ![Rest Displays](https://raw.githubusercontent.com/wiki/Tuxdiver/MMM-Rest/images/screenshot.png)